andmarios/ledcontroller-3bit/README.md

 + libusb:1 or libusb-1.0-dev, depending on your distribution
 + a system which can compile binaries (package build-essentials for Debian based distributions)

+## Hardware:

-I think [this is my notifier](http://www.andmarios.com/links/mail-usb-notifier) but I can't be sure as I bought a couple of years ago from eBay.
+I think [this is my notifier](http://www.andmarios.com/links/mail-usb-notifier) but I can't be sure as I bought it a couple of years ago from eBay.

 ---